taladar/redmine-api/README.md

 * returning a single page from a query that supports pagination
 * returning all pages from a query that supports pagination

+All the examples below use the blocking Api but it is also possible to use the async API merely by creating a reqwest::Client instead of a reqwest::blocking::Client and using RedmineAsync instead of Redmine (and of course adding .await where appropriate).

 ### The Endpoint trait

 Each API endpoint is represented by an object implementing the [Endpoint](api::Endpoint) trait.